 How many people think through the safest way possible before hanging Christmas lights?
 When going to a nearby store, which route is the safest depending on time, weather, and situations.

 I don’t dwell on it, but I know when I get in my truck whether it’s rush hour or not.
 I also consider whether it is a high shopping volume time of day.
-I mentally make a note of what other people, the expression on the faces, and how they carry themselves, so when I’m driving through a parking lot, I’m as prepared as possible to avoid their bad driving and not get angry when they do stupid stuff.
+I mentally make a note of 0ther people, the expression on their faces, and how they carry themselves, so when I’m driving through a parking lot, I’m as prepared as possible to avoid their bad driving and not get angry when they do stupid stuff.

 Here’s what I’ve learned: